 Wrapping it up

 You need to make hard drive partitions of the right size as per your requirements.
-Make sure you defragment the hard drive partitions regularly so that will store data in contiguous clusters and improve Windows performance.
+Make sure you defragment the hard drive partitions (do not defragment SSDs) regularly so that it will store data in contiguous clusters and improve Windows performance.